orzklv/web/data/words.md

 **stressful**
 _adjective_
-developers who use only statically compiled or high level programming languages in projects
+developers who use only statically compiled or low level programming languages in projects

 **stressless**
 _adjective_